elMauro2003/elMauro2003/README.md

 # 💫 About Me:
-Hello!
+- Hello!
 I'm a passionate 20-year-old programmer constantly seeking new challenges and learning opportunities.
-Currently, I'm studying Computer Science and specializing in various languages and technologies, including Laravel, PHP, MySQL, Java, and C/C++.<br><br>My main focus is on developing innovative and efficient solutions that drive technological progress.
-I love working in teams and contributing fresh ideas to solve complex problems.<br><br>I'm excited to participate in projects that challenge my skills and allow me to grow professionally.
+Currently, I'm studying Computer Science and specializing in various languages and technologies, including Laravel, PHP, MySQL, Java, and C/C++.
+- My main focus is on developing innovative and efficient solutions that drive technological progress.
+I love working in teams and contributing fresh ideas to solve complex problems.
+- I'm excited to participate in projects that challenge my skills and allow me to grow professionally.
 If you're looking for a committed, creative developer eager to make a positive impact, please contact me!
 I'm ready to bring my passion and experience to your team.

 # 👨🏻‍💻 Technologies That I Know:
 <!--tech stack icons-->